damascenodiego/mdeartifacts.github.io/mkdocs/docs/intro5w2h.md

 and documenting means that a project shall demonstrate compliance with such quality requirements and/or standards.
 Failure to identify and meet quality requirements can have serious negative consequences for project stakeholders.
-In order to understand the concept of quality within the context of a specific project, there is an extensive toolbox of methods from which the 5w2h method constitutes a simple but powerful framework for research planning, analysis, or reviewing.
+In order to understand the concept of quality within the context of a specific project, there is an extensive toolbox of methods from which the **5w2h method** constitutes a simple but powerful framework for research planning, analysis, or reviewing.

-# The Origin
+# The Five Ws and Two Hs

 The term "5w2h" is an abbreviation of seven keywords:
 **W**hat, **W**here, **W**hy, **W**ho, **W**hen, **H**ow, and **H**ow Much.